Amitkd05/Transform_Your_Data/README.md

 { name:'WeightedGapPercent', category:'Banking KPI', description:'Measures weighted achievement against budget.', syntax:'=(Ach/Budget)*Weight', example:'If 90% achieved and weight 20, score = 18.' },
 { name:'BranchRank', category:'Banking KPI', description:'Ranks branches based on performance within circle.', syntax:'=RANK.EQ(A1,A:A)', example:'If A1=500 Cr deposit, shows branch rank among peers.' },
 { name:'IF', category:'Logical', description:'Checks a condition and returns one value for TRUE and another for FALSE.', syntax:'=IF(A1>100,"High","Low")', example:'If A1=120, result = “High”.' },
-{ name:'AND', category:'Logical', description:'Tests multiple conditions at once.', syntax:'=AND(A1>50,B1<100)', example:'If both conditions hold, returns TRUE.' },
-{ name:'OR', category:'Logical', description:'Checks if any condition is TRUE.', syntax:'=OR(A1>50,B1>100)', example:'Returns TRUE if either test passes.' },

 { name:'NOT', category:'Logical', description:'Reverses the result of a logical test.', syntax:'=NOT(A1>10)', example:'If A1=5, returns TRUE.' },
 { name:'TRUE', category:'Logical', description:'Returns the logical value TRUE.', syntax:'=TRUE()', example:'Can be used to mark “valid” cells.' },
 { name:'FALSE', category:'Logical', description:'Returns the logical value FALSE.', syntax:'=FALSE()', example:'Often used in comparison formulas.' },